-58.389G Talented Children S1 or S2 L2
+58.389G Talented Children

 Reasons for and problems of identifying children with general or specific talents.
 Examination of research into identification and education of talented children with the goal of developing an educational program to stimulate an under-achieving pupil.